General Information

 Other Accessible Computers Available

-There are 4 accessible computers in the Learning Commons (Mac and Dell) with flatbed scanners and the software above plus Kurzweil 3000.
-Two are located in the South Commons by the windows facing Bolton Hall and two are in the North Commons by the windows facing the Library’s east wing.
-Each computer is on an automated height adjustable tables(push button raising and lowering).
+There are 3 computers in the Learning Commons (Mac and Dell) with flatbed scanners .
+One is located in the South Commons by the windows facing Bolton Hall and two are in the North Commons by the windows facing the Library’s east wing.
+The Dell computer in the North Commons is on an automated height adjustable tables(push button raising and lowering).
 Contact the computer help desk at the end of the circulation counter for assistance in accessing these computers if they are in use.
+There is another automated height adjustable table in the South Commons by the windows facing Bolton Hall without a computer,

 Adaptive Technology – Loanable